Skip to main content

 Verification

-Decentralized (Arweave): Download raw payloads from your storage bucket, then verify with the open-source CLI:
+Decentralized (Arweave): Download raw payloads from your storage bucket, zip them, and verify with the open-source CLI:

 The CLI re-hashes each payload and compares against the hashes stored on Arweave.
+See the full verification guide for details.
 Alternatively, the Verify UI supports both decentralized and custodied verification.

 Configuration